thoughtspot/thoughtspot.github.io/_reference/date-formats-for-loading.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-This is a list of all the date and time formats you use with ThoughtSpot.
-You define data formats in two contexts, when loading data and when modeling data.
+This is a references for the date and time contexts and formats you can use with ThoughtSpot.
+You define data formats in specific contexts and, depending on the context, your choices in data formatting differ.
+You must understand date  and time when you load data in these contexts:
-Users load data:

 - using data upload from the browser
 - through `tsload` command
-- through data connect
+- through data connect or another extract, transform, load (ETL) tool

 Data loading formats do not change how data is displayed in tables and charts.

+The context where you _can control_ date and time formats is data modeling.
 Data modeling controls how data is displayed in search and their resulting answers.

-## Data loading formats
+## Data loading formats via tsload

-For date data types, the default format is `yearmonthday` , for example,  `Dec 30th, 2001` and is represented as `20011230`.
-Use the date format specifications supported in the [strptime library function](http://man7.org/linux/man-pages/man3/strptime.3.html).
+When loading via the `tsload` command you must specify `date` and `timestamp` formats using the format specifications defined in the [`strptime` library function](http://man7.org/linux/man-pages/man3/strptime.3.html).

-For time and datetime data types, the default is `yearmonthday hour:minute:second`, for example,  `Dec 30th, 2001 1:15:12` and is represented as 20011230 01:15:12.
-Use the datetime format specifications supported in the [strptime library function](http://man7.org/linux/man-pages/man3/strptime.3.html).
+For `date` data types, the default format is `%Y%m%d` which translates to `yearmonthday`  For example, `Dec 30th, 2001` is represented as `20011230`.
+For `time` and `datetime` data types, the default is `%Y%m%d %H:%M:%S` which translates to `yearmonthday hour:minute:second`, for example, `Dec 30th, 2001 1:15:12` is represented as `20011230 01:15:12`.

+## Data modeling formats for browser data upload

+These date and time formats are supported in a CSV file when uploading via the browser.
+You cannot specify the date format; ThoughtSpot will pick the format that fits your data best:

+{% include content/data-modeling-formats.md %}

+## Data loading formats via data connect or another ETL tool

+Data that is loaded via ETL arrives through ODBC or JDBC connection.
+After you extract the data from the source and before you load it into ThoughtSpot, you must transform any date or timestamp into a valid format for ThoughtSpot.
+Once transformed, no explicit data masking is required.
+See the data integration guide for more details of loading data via ODBC and JDBC.

 ## Data modeling formats

 A user with administrative rights can configure data modeling for data on one or all files.
 You can set number, date, and currency display formats.
 These formats define how these value types display in tables and charts.
-See the _Admin Guide_ for more information about data modeling settings.
+See the Admin Guide for more information about data modeling settings.
+The following format strings are available for use:

-Using data modeling, you can use string contains {2:substring}tructions such as the following:

--   `MM/dd/yyyy`
--   `MMM` (for abbreviated month format)
--   `DD/MM/yyyy`
--   `MM/dd/yyyy HH:mm`
--   `DD/MM/yyyy HH:mm`

-These constructions allow you to model dates with these possible formats:

-{% include content/data-modeling-formats.md %}
+{% include content/data-modeling-strings.md %}